pwppwpwpw/UniStyleDiff/README.md

 # UniStyleDiff

-Unified diffusion-driven framework for image and video style transfer (ESWA 2026).
+implementation of the paper:UniStyleDiff: A unified diffusion-driven framework for image and video style transfer (ESWA 2026).

 UniStyleDiff provides a two-stage pipeline that stylizes images first, then extends the model to videos with a pluggable inter-frame consistency module (ICM).
 Motion-Dynamics Preserved (MDP) sampling is used to guide temporal coherence at inference.